-- Theoretical Foundation: Provided on Gaucho Space, all students responsible to read weekly; - Application: Indicated books must be acquired by assigned team in a given week; will present highlights and stimulate discussion.
+- Theoretical Foundation: Provided on Gaucho Space, all students responsible to read weekly. - Historic Application: Provided on Gaucho Space, assigned team in a given week will present highlights and stimulate discussion.

 COURSE REQUIREMENTS: Class meets twice weekly.
 Upper division students from all majors are welcome, an appreciation of basic economic principles and exposure to macro-economics a plus.
 This is a concept-survey course rather than one that entails quantitative analysis.